Wandalen/willbe/doc/version2.eng/concept/ReflectorFileFilter.md

 ### Using globes in the map of paths.

-Excluding files from the build is possible not only with file filters, but also by means of [Map of the paths](<./ResourceReflector.md#>).
+Excluding files from the build is possible not only with file filters but also by means of [Map of the paths](<./ResourceReflector.md#>).